davidtnly/Covid19/README.md

 ### Previous Setup

 When COVID-19 was newer and unknown, the data was a lot messier and inconclusive.
 I had to manually research for newer data like geolocations, confirmed cases, dates, country capitals to fill in any missing cities/provinces and more.
-This process has been simplified a lot thansk to JHU and their team.
-As of July 2020, I am using their their data with some additions to my excel formulas to fill in blanks.
+This process has been simplified a lot thanks to JHU and their team.
+As of July 2020, I am using their data with some additions to my excel formulas to fill in blanks.

 Some other data gathering steps included: